Domonique Foxworth: Education

 Following retirement from the NFL and while serving as the NFL Players Association president, Foxworth attended Harvard Business School and earned an MBA.

 NBPA

 In 2014, Foxworth was hired as Chief Operating Officer for the National Basketball Players Association.
 In 2015, he left the position and was replaced by Erica McKinley.
-In a 2023 interview with Pablo S. Torre, Foxworth stated that he left the position in order to be closer to family.
+In a 2023 interview with Pablo Torre, Foxworth stated that he left the position in order to be closer to family.

 Commentating career

 Foxworth is now a writer with The Undefeated and host of The Morning Roast on ESPN Radio with Clinton Yates and Mina Kimes.
 He is also a regular guest on The Mike O'Meara Show and other ESPN Radio talk shows such as First Take, The Bill Barnwell Show podcast, Golic and Wingo, and The Dan Le Batard Show with Stugotz, as well as The Right Time with Bomani Jones, which he appears on every Friday.
 Foxworth is also a frequent guest on the ESPN morning show Get Up! and Highly Questionable (now called Debatable).
 He also hosted Pardon the Interruption on August 26, 2022.
 As of September 7, 2022, he hosts the podcast The Domonique Foxworth Show for ESPN.